 Students are encouraged to study in Africa and the program offers language and literature courses in Kiswahili and sponsors and endorses a variety of field study programs.
 The program casts a wide net, enabling students majoring in any department to design a course of study that satisfies their interests in Africa.
 Students who study at the University of Cape Town or elsewhere must submit courses for certificate credit to the program manager for director approval.
 With prior permission from the director eight weeks work in Africa on a project or on an IIP can equal a course cognate.

 The undergraduate courses of interest to certificate students are offered by an array of departments.
 Some courses, not listed on the AFS website, may also qualify for the certificate.
-Please contact Tim Waldron with any questions.
+Please contact the Faculty Director with any questions.

 Undergraduate Funding for Senior Thesis Research and Thesis Prize